shliu888/ai-plant-disease-detector/README.md

   4. Max pool layer
   5. Dropout layer
   6. Fully connected layer with ReLU activation
   7. Fully connected layer with ReLU activation
+  8. Fully connected layer with ReLU activation
+  9. Fully connected layer with Softmax activation

+Two versions of the model are included: one implemented with PyTorch, and one implemented with TensorFlow.
+The instructions are universal for both versions.

 Instructions: